angular/angular/aio/content/guide/static-query-migration.md

 At that time, any `{static: false}` flags can be safely removed, and we will have a schematic that will update your code for you.

+Note: this flag only applies to @ViewChild and @ContentChild queries specifically, as @ViewChildren and @ContentChildren queries do not have a concept of static and dynamic (they are always resolved as if they are "dynamic").

 ## FAQ

 ### Does this change affect `@ViewChildren` or `@ContentChildren` queries?